jhallen/pic-macros/README.md

 	addi	0x14, 3		; Add immediate value 3 to register 0x14
 ~~~

-* The macros hide register banking.
-On entry, each macro assumes that the
+* The macros hide direct address register banking.
+On entry, each macro
-current bank is bank 0 (the RP bits in STATUS are all set to zero).
-If the
+assumes that the current bank is bank 0 (the RP bits in STATUS are all set
-macro needs to switch banks to access a register which is located beyond
+to zero).
+If the macro needs to switch banks to access a register which is
-bank 0, it automatically does so.
-It then restores the current bank back to 0.
+located beyond bank 0, it automatically does so.
+It then restores the
+current bank back to 0.

 * Macros are provided for multi-precision arithmetic, including ADC and
 SBC (add with carry and subtract with carry).
 For example, to add two